Badry-ElSayed/secureX/README.md

 ## 🗄️ Database (Hive)

-All data is stored locally using Hive box
+All data is stored locally using Hive box.